 What is public transit’s first-mile/last-mile (FM/LM) problem?

-It begins with a quarter mile.
-Most people in the United States are “comfortable” walking less than a quarter mile to or from public transit stops.
+It begins with a ¼ mile.
+Most people in the United States are “comfortable” walking less than a ¼ mile to or from public transit stops.
 The problem arises when a potential rider is further than a “comfortable distance” to the necessary fixed-route stop.
-Of course, what you define as a “comfortable distance” may be very different from what I consider to be a “comfortable distance,” and this distance may vary based on uncontrollable variables such as weather and time of day.
+Of course, what you define as a “comfortable distance” may be very different than what I consider to be a “comfortable distance,” and this distance may vary based on uncontrollable variables such as weather and time of day.

-In Wake County, North Carolina, 28% of the roughly 1 million citizens live within a quarter mile of an existing mass transit stop.
+In Wake County, NC, 28% of the roughly 1 million citizens live within ¼ mile of an existing mass transit stop.
 If the above logic holds, this means that 72% of the county’s residents are forced to walk more than the generally-accepted “comfortable distance” to transit.
-This is just one side of the equation — the rider’s destination must also be within one quarter of a mile of public transit to make it a viable option.
+This is just one side of the equation—the rider’s destination must also be within ¼ mile of public transit to make it a viable option.
 Another way to look at this is to say that the transit agencies in Wake County have effectively eliminated 72% of their possible customer pool.

 - Develop a combined service model that leverages technology to supplement fixed-route service with demand-response options for riders.
 This combined solution provides a path to address the FM/LM problem while maintaining the benefits of fixed-route options.